DevrexLabs/memstate/src/Memstate.Docs.GettingStarted/QuickStart/readme.md

 ## Summary

 We've covered the absolute basics here, but essentially there's not much more to developing than defining the model, and writing commands and queries.
-We used explicit transactions, an anemic model and the transaction script pattern.
-Next, you might wan't to check out [implicit transactions](../../modeling/proxy), where commands and queries are derived from methods on the model eliminating the need to explicitly author commands and queries.
+We used an anemic model and the transaction script pattern.

 * For a full end to end working example see [QuickStartTests.cs](QuickStartTests.cs)

+Documentation for more advanced topics are currently being written.
+There are extensive unit and integration tests as well that can give you some excellent insights into more advanced details.